rjcculaway/rjcculaway/README.md

 My name is Jotham.
 I'm a 🖥️ computer scientist and a multidisciplinary 🎨 artist based in the 🇵🇭 Philippines.
 I graduated _summa cum laude_ at the University of the Philippines Los Baños.

-My favortite medium is 📷 photography, I often use the aesthetics of my time to express myself.
+My favortite medium is 📷 photography, and I often use the aesthetics of my time to express myself.
 As a computer scientist, I am primarily interested in computer graphics and light transport.

 I've worked with Dashlabs and interned at the Visual Media Lab in KAIST.
 I was previously an instructor at the Institute of Computer Science in the University of the Philippines.

 I aspire to be a graphics researcher and engineer, a best-selling artist, and a game developer all rolled into one!
+I am currently learning things from the bottom-up— think **Vulkan**, **real-time graphics**, **AI**, **engine programming** and **game design**!
+If we have the same interests, feel free to connect!

-Have a look at my projects.
-Or you can contact me via email.
+You can a look at my projects here at GitHub or in my [personal website](https://renejotham-dev.vercel.app/).